[hdvideo id=407]

 Information management and coordination are the key tools that are helping the Marshall Islands in overcoming the current drought disaster states Reginald White of RMI’s Weather Service Center.

-He says although the current drought is not as severe as those in early and late 1990’s, page the impact is stronger.
+He says although the current drought is not as severe as those in early and late 1990’s, the impact is stronger.

-Over 75 percent of the northern Marshalls had low rainfall, visit in some cases no rainfall, severely affecting crops, water supply and increasing illnesses such as diarrhea and pink eye.
+Over 75 percent of the northern Marshalls had low rainfall, in some cases no rainfall, severely affecting crops, water supply and increasing illnesses such as diarrhea and pink eye.

 White told the Solomon Star that information sharing between the Meteorological Agency and the National Disaster Managers and Emergency has been important in responding to the drought disaster.